StephenFerrari14/slack-arenabot-js/README.md

-# arenabot
+Arenabot

-Slackbot implementation for bot battles
+Slackbot implementation for robot battles in Slack